The I–20 is a government form that tells the United States (U.S.) government that you are eligible for F-1 Student Status. It certifies that you:

 15-Day Grace Period: Students who elect to discontinue their program of study are not eligible for a 60-day grace period.
 Prior approval from the International Student Program is required before a student cancels classes or discontinues the program at the end of a term.
 Based on obtaining the prior approval from the International Student Program, a student has a 15-day grace period in which to depart the U.S. Students are strongly encouraged to obtain the 15-day grace period approval to avoid problems in reentering the United States.

-Do not carry original I–20, I–94 or passport with you.
+While on the University of Minnesora, Morris campus, do not carry original I–20, I–94 or passport with you.
 Carry photo copies of these documents instead.
 Original are required when traveling outside of the University of Minnesota, Morris.